 Please note: Your F-1 visa is permission to enter the U.S. If you have a multi-entry visa, you may depart and re-enter the U.S. until the expiration date on your visa.
 You may only renew the visa from outside the U.S. However, if you are in the U.S. and intend to remain in the U.S. it is not necessary for your visa to be valid.
 It is also not necessary to renew your visa in order to depart the U.S.

-Before submitting an application for a U.S. visa, we encourage you to view the website “10 Points to Remember When Applying for a Non-immigrant Visa."
+Before submitting an application for a U.S. visa, we encourage you to view the website “10 Points to Remember When Applying for a Student Visa."

 The SEVIS I-901 Fee

-Persons wishing to enter the U.S. as a student or exchange visitor must pay a fee prior to their visa application appointment ($200 for F-1, $180 for J-1).
+Persons wishing to enter the U.S. as a student or exchange visitor must pay a SEVIS I-901 fee prior to their visa application appointment ($350 for F-1, $220 for J-1).
 The fee is nonrefundable, regardless of whether the visa is issued.
 This fee is your responsibility; Earlham does not pay this fee on your behalf.

-There are several options available for paying the SEVIS I-901 fee including online payment using a credit card, payment by check or money order in U.S. dollars, or payment at a participating Western Union office in local currency.
-If none of these options is readily available to you, please contact IPO.
+There are several options available for paying the SEVIS I-901 fee, including online payment using a credit card, payment by check or money order in U.S. dollars, or payment at a participating Western Union office in local currency.
+If none of these options is readily available to you, please contact an International Student Adviser.
 If you do not pay online, the SEVIS fee must be paid in sufficient time for you to receive receipt by mail prior to your visa appointment.
 Detailed information on paying the SEVIS I-901 fee can be found at www.ice.gov/sevis/i901/.

 I-94 - (Arrival and Departure Record)

-The I-94 used to be a small white card that is given to you at the airport when you arrive in the U.S. You will not receive a paper copy, but you can view and print the digital copy online.
+To access your I-94, complete the online form at https://i94.cbp.dhs.gov/.
 The I-94 shows that you have been legally admitted to the U.S. If you need to apply for an extension, change of status, practical training or other regulatory changes, you must submit your I-94 to the Bureau of Immigration and Customs Enforcement.
 The BICE uses the admission number to keep track of your U.S. arrivals and departures.